RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 The Middleware is self-contained and has no external dependencies - there's nothing else to install or run.
 You should run `dotnet watch run` to automatically reload server side code to reload the server.
 The middleware can then automatically refresh the browser.
 The extensions monitored for are configurable.

+For more detailed info than the base instructions here see this [detailed blog post with Implementation Details](https://weblog.west-wind.com/posts/2019/Jun/03/Building-Live-Reload-Middleware-for-ASPNET-Core).

 #### Minimum Requirements: